-Easy deviled eggs that are perfect for any gathering or just because.
-Good mayo and Dijon, along with a hint of curry take them to a new level.
-And topped with a bit of avocado makes them near perfect.
+Easy Deviled Eggs that are perfect for any gathering or just because.
+Good mayo and Dijon mustard, along with a hint of curry and avocado take them to a new level.

 I often think about the one ingredient I simply couldn’t live without.
 One that permeates into my every day; that is fundamental and indispensable.
 And after pondering that for a bit, I decided it would undeniably be eggs.
 Give me eggs and a few other basics and I would be set.
 I find the humble little egg to be versatile, nutritious and in my book, a perfect food.